Diane Saber – Curriculum Vitae

 Dr. Saber is the founder of REEthink, Inc, a high talent research and consulting company devoted to renewable energy and environmental issues specific to the natural gas industry.
 REEthink was founded in July, 2010.

-She was previously the Director of the Environmental Science & Forensic Chemistry Center at the Gas Technology Institute (GTI), where she managed up to 18 staff members, including 7 Ph.D. level scientists.
+Dr. Saber was previously the Director of the Environmental Science & Forensic Chemistry Center at the Gas Technology Institute (GTI), where she managed up to 24 staff members, including 7 Ph.D. level scientists.
 Her responsibility was oversight of staff, research, budgets, project execution and marketing for this Center focused in two areas: 1) service orientated projects, and, 2) applied research.
 She was at GTI for over 16 years.

-Dr. Saber is a nationally recognized expert in the area of production and characterization of biomethane, having conducted the largest collaborative research projects in this area to date.
-In 2008, the industry-funded (22 natural gas companies world-wide) report, Pipeline Quality Biomethane: North American Guidance Document for Dairy Waste Conversion was produced; this served as a template for the further study funded by DOT/PHMSA, Pipeline Quality Biogas: Guidance Document for Dairy Waste, Wastewater Treatment Sludge and Landfill Conversion.
-She was also the co-author and sole industry contributor of the Canadian Gas Association publication, Biomethane Guidelines for the Introduction of Biomethane into Existing Natural Gas Distribution & Transmission Systems (2011).
-These reports serve as seminal works in the development of pipeline quality biomethane in North America, with particular insights into trace constituents in biogas/biomethane and natural gas, including biologicals.
-She was also responsible for the creation and management of a wide variety of projects associated with biomethane, including analytical techniques, database construction and company-specific specifications.
+Dr. Saber is a nationally recognized expert in the area of production and characterization of RNG, having conducted the largest collaborative research projects in this area to date.
+In 2008, the industry-funded (22 natural gas companies world-wide) report, Pipeline Quality Biomethane: North American Guidance Document for Dairy Waste Conversion was produced; this served as a template for a second study, funded by DOT/PHMSA, Pipeline Quality Biogas: Guidance Document for Dairy Waste, Wastewater Treatment Sludge and Landfill Conversion.
+These reports serve as seminal works in the development of pipeline quality RNG in North America, with particular insights into trace constituents in biogas/RNG and natural gas, including biologicals.
+She was also responsible for the creation and management of a wide variety of projects associated with RNG, including analytical techniques, database construction and company-specific specifications.

-She acquired over $12 million dollars through industry collaborative research, DOE and the California Energy Commission for the advancement of the technique of forensic chemistry for use by the natural gas industry.
+She acquired over 10 million dollars through industry collaborative research, DOE and the California Energy Commission for the advancement of the technique of forensic chemistry for use by the natural gas industry.
 Forensic chemistry is the ability to discern trace amounts of compounds in complex mixtures, in air, water and soil; forensic chemistry is now considered routine in the area of source attribution.
-These techniques were extended to work in biogas/biomethane trace constituent analysis in 2006.
+These techniques were extended to work in natural gas and biogas/RNG trace constituent analysis in 2006.

 Dr. Saber’s work in the biodegradation of pentachlorophenol and associated graduate work helped to coin the phrase “bioremediation”.
 She co-founded the company Biotrol (Chaska, Minn.), a remediation company devoted to soil washing, biotreatment and solidification of pentachlorophenol-contaminated wastes.